DR-Analytics-Recruitment/interview-resources/002-sql/databases/README.md

-# 📦 Data for Testing
+# 📦 Sample Databases for Testing

 ## 🤷 Why are we using SQL Online IDE?